 Chrisp is in demand as a recording artist and records frequently at Skywalker Ranch in Marin County.
 A founding member of the San Francisco Brass Company, a brass quintet based in the San Francisco Bay Area, Chrisp also enjoys performing renaissance and baroque works on a replica of an instrument made in Nuremberg in 1595.

 An active sound engineer and producer, Chrisp performed, produced and edited in collaboration with violinist Gabrielle Wunsch a multi-track setting of Giovanni Gabrieli's Sonata Pian'e Forte on original instruments.
 Recently, he arranged, produced and edited a new version of Woodie Guthrie's “This Land Is Your Land” with the Oakland Symphony.
 He also performed, produced and edited the Oakland Symphony's presentation of Richard Strauss's “Vienna Philharmonic Fanfare” for the virtual gala in celebration of Vice President Kamala Harris’ historic election.
 He also arranged a number of 1970’s era television theme songs for what became joyful, expert and slapstick multi-track recording projects during the COVID-19 Pandemic.

-Professor Chrisp earned a Bachelor of Music Education degree from the University of Michigan, a Master of Music degree from the San Francisco Conservatory of Music, and previously taught trombone at UC Davis prior to joining the University of the Pacific.
+Chrisp earned a bachelor’s degree of music education from the University of Michigan, a Master of Music degree from the San Francisco Conservatory of Music.